cmap/psp/README.md

 PSP is a collection of Python scripts that enable data processing and analysis of GCP and P100 proteomic data produced by the LINCS Proteomic Characterization Center for Signaling and Epigenetics (PCCSE) at the Broad Institute.
 You can download the raw data from the [Panorama Repository](https://panoramaweb.org/labkey/project/LINCS/begin.view?
 "Panorama Repository").
 (You will want the unprocessed gcts.)

-In addition to the scripts available here, you can get quick access to these using web apps that we have built.
+In addition to the scripts available here, you can get quick access to these data with a suite of web apps.
 Check them out at [clue.io/proteomics](https://clue.io/proteomics "Proteomics on Clue").

 ## Maintainer

 Lev Litichevskiy
 lev@broadinstitute.org
-July 2017
+March 2018

 ## Setting up your environment